 Choose an authentication approach

-inferenceCredentialHelper to an executable that prints a Bedrock bearer token to stdout at runtime.
+inferenceCredentialHelper to an executable that prints an Amazon Bedrock bearer token to stdout at runtime.

-When more than one credential is configured, the app uses the first one present in this order: bearer token, named profile, in-app AWS sign-in, credential helper.
+When more than one credential is configured, the app uses the first one present in this order: in-app AWS sign-in, named profile, credential helper, bearer token.
+To remove ambiguity, set inferenceCredentialKind explicitly (see the Configuration reference).

 Set up AWS

 These steps are performed once per AWS organization, regardless of which authentication approach you chose.
-You need an AWS account with permission to manage Bedrock model access and IAM Identity Center.Enable Claude models in Bedrock
+You need an AWS account with permission to manage Amazon Bedrock model access and IAM Identity Center.1

 In the Amazon Bedrock console, open Model access and request access to the Claude models you intend to deploy.
 Access is granted per region, so enable the models in the same region you will set as